Neuroesthetics: Frameworks

+Aesthetic triad

+Aesthetic experiences are an emergent property of interactions among a triad of neural systems that involve sensory-motor, emotion-valuation, and meaning-knowledge circuitry.
+Understanding that much of the research done on neuroaesthetics utilizes the aesthetic triad.
+The aesthetic triad are the components of the neural system utilized in an aesthetic experience and in research method, these components include sensory-motor, knowledge meaning and emotional valuation.
+The sensory- motor aspect is our automatic response to the recognition of objects and our engagement with said objects through our natural embodied reactions, while knowledge meaning establishes the understanding that our experience depends on the context and content present within the experience as shown in studies on neuroaesthetics, lastly the emotional valuation of these experiences is the component of our emotional response of either anger, fear, elation, or awe in these settings.
+Exploring the different subtopics of neuroaesthetics and the research being done aligns with this aesthetic triad.

 The visual brain segregates visual elements like luminance, color, and motion, as well as higher order objects like faces, bodies, and landscapes.
 Aesthetic encounters engage these sensory systems.
-For example, gazing at Van Gogh’s dynamic paintings evokes a subjective sense of movement and activates visual motion areas V5/MT+.
+For example, gazing at Van Gogh's dynamic paintings evokes a subjective sense of movement and activates visual motion areas V5/MT+.
 Portraits activate the face area in the fusiform gyrus (FFA) and landscape paintings activate the place area in the parahippocampal gyrus (PPA).
 Beyond classifying visual elements, these sensory areas may also be involved in evaluating them.
 Beautiful faces activate the fusiform face and adjacent areas.
 The question of how much and what kind of valuation takes place in sensory cortices is an area of active inquiry.

-Looking at paintings that depict actions also engages parts of people’s motor systems.
+Looking at paintings that depict actions also engages parts of people's motor systems.
 This engagement taps into the extended mirror neuron system.
 Mirror neurons, first discovered in monkeys, are neurons that respond to both the execution and perception of actions.
 A similar system exists in humans.
-This system resonates when people infer the intent of artistic gestures or observe the consequences of actions such as in Lucio Fontana’s cut canvases.
+This system resonates when people infer the intent of artistic gestures or observe the consequences of actions such as in Lucio Fontana's cut canvases.
 This subtle motor engagement may represent an embodied element of our empathetic responses to visual art.